estadistika/estadistika.github.io/_posts/2018-10-14-Introduction-to-Bayesian-Linear-Regression.md

 ---
 layout: post
 title:  "Julia, Python, R: Introduction to Bayesian Linear Regression"
-date:   2018-09-8 12:00:00 +0800
+date:   2018-10-14 12:00:00 +0800
 categories: Data Analyses Wrangling Julia Programming Packages
 comments: true
 ---
-Reverend Thomas Bayes (see Bayes, 1763) is known to be the first to formulate the Bayes' theorem, but the comprehensive mathematical formulation of this result is credited to the works of Laplace (1986).
+<a href="https://en.wikipedia.org/wiki/Thomas_Bayes" target="_blank">Reverend Thomas Bayes</a> (see Bayes, 1763) is known to be the first to formulate the Bayes' theorem, but the comprehensive mathematical formulation of this result is credited to the works of <a href="https://en.wikipedia.org/wiki/Pierre-Simon_Laplace" target="_blank">Laplace</a> (1986).
 The Bayes' theorem has the following form:
 <div class="math">
 \begin{equation}
 \label{eq:bayes-theorem}